dvaumoron/cornucopia/README.md

 will generate a hello.go like [this one](examples/hello.go).

-You can change the function call to add a string argument and retry, see [hello.crn](https://github.com/dvaumoron/cornucopiarecipes/blob/main/hello.crn) to understand the "hidden" recipe.
+You can change the Hello call to add a string argument and retry, see [hello.crn](https://github.com/dvaumoron/cornucopiarecipes/blob/main/hello.crn) to understand the "hidden" recipe.

 ## License